-Basically, any technique that gives you control over your opponent by putting them on the ground fits into the grappling category.
-You don’t want to lose the fight once you’ve taken the person down to the ground.
-So, you need to learn how to maintain that position until you win.
-If you’re looking for motivation for grappling, here are the 5 principles you should always remember when performing a submission.
+Any technique that gives you control over your opponent by putting them on the ground fits into the grappling category.
+You don’t want to lose the fight once you’ve taken the person to the ground.
+So, it would be best to learn how to maintain that position until you win.
+If you’re looking for motivation for grappling, here are the five principles you should never forget when performing a submission.

 1) Techniques Matter More than Strength

-It is not a regular boxing match where the strongest one wins.
-You need to use the right techniques to get your opponent down to the ground.
-Only a top martial arts instructor in Paris, France, can teach you the techniques that work wonders for attackers.
+It is not a regular boxing match where the most vital one wins.
+Using the proper techniques to get your opponent down to the ground would be best.
+Only a top martial arts instructor in Paris, France, can teach you the methods that work wonders for attackers.

 2) A Good Grip Gives You an Edge

 Getting a submission requires a good grip.
-You can’t take someone down to the ground with a small push.
-It takes a lot of strength and an excellent grip to execute a submission.
+You can’t take someone down to the ground with a slight push.
+Executing a submission requires a lot of strength and an excellent grip.
 Most importantly, maintaining the dominant position is not easy.
 Pressing your opponent on the ground makes them feel like they are choking.
-The stronger your grip, the higher the chances your opponent will give up.
+The stronger your grip, the higher the chance your opponent will give up.

 3) Full Focus on the Target

 Martial arts require you to think and act quickly.
-People lose in BJJ and wrestling, not because they are not as physically strong as their opponent, but because they can’t focus.
-Understand your opponent’s move, plan your moves, and execute them immediately.
+People lose in BJJ and wrestling, not because they are not as physically strong as their opponents, but because they can’t focus.
+Understand your opponent’s moves, plan them, and execute them immediately.
 This should happen within seconds.
 Lose your focus for a second, and you will lose the match.

 4) Practice Regularly

 Becoming a pro at the art of grappling requires intense training.
-You need to hire a personal trainer who can teach you the latest techniques to execute submission or to avoid getting submitted.
+You need to hire a personal trainer to teach you the latest techniques to execute submissions or avoid getting submitted.
 There are days when you feel like giving up, but don’t let the exhaustion get the better of you.
 Practice every day, as much as possible.
 The more you learn different grappling methods and moves, the better you get at it.

 5) Diet and Rest are Equally Important

-That being said, you need adequate rest and the right diet plan to keep your body in shape.
+It would be best to have adequate rest and the right diet plan to keep your body in shape.
 Practicing physical exercises alone will not do.
-When it comes to grappling, you need a diet that makes your body strong enough to execute submissions.
+Regarding grappling, you need a diet that strengthens your body enough to execute submissions.

 Contact Hootan Lavizeh to learn more about grappling techniques and get the best grappling training in Paris, France.